mucommander/mucommander/readme.txt

  - Fixed a repaint bug which could cause the folder pane display to be corrupted (since 0.8 beta2)

 Known issues:
- - Translations not up-to-date (some of the new 0.8 features are untranslated)
+ - Some translations are not up-to-date
  - Executable permissions are not preserved properly for local files prior with Java <1.6
  - Zip files encoded in a charset other than UTF-8 will not display non-ASCII filenames properly due to a limitation of java.util.zip (http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=4244499)
  - Some BZ2 archives can not be properly opened
  - SMB support may not work properly on non multi-language JRE
- - 'Copy files' not working with some applications (files are not pasted)
+ - 'Copy files to clipboard' not working with some applications (files are not pasted)
  - Mac OS X : 'Sort by' keyboard shortcuts in menu show Command modifier instead of Ctrl, OS X's keyboard navigation shortcuts must be disabled in 'System Preferences' for them to work properly
  - Mac OS X : text fields don't work correctly when using a fractionally-scaled font (Known Java bug, http://lists.apple.com/archives/Java-dev/2005/May/msg00670.html)
  - Editable combo boxes have keyboard navigation issues under Java 1.6